-You remember comrades — the guys who pledged to get
+You remember comrades, the guys who pledged to get

 government off your backs.
-Guess some backs are broader than
+Guess some backs are broader than others.

 Tyger feels a bit honored by having to switch accounts

-different set of deposit rules to be broken, which thoroughly
+different deposit rules to be broken, thoroughly

-confuse him as a law abiding taxpaying citizen.
+confusing him as a law abiding taxpaying citizen.